Manaslu Base Camp Trek Itinerary

 • Hike to Manaslu Base Camp of the eight tallest mountains on the planet.

-• an insight into Tibetan and Buddhist Culture
+• An insight into Tibetan and Buddhist Culture

 • A chill environment with peace and tranquillity in the less crowded.